NerLOR/tucal/README.md

-# TUcal – A unified calendar for TU Wien
+# TUcal – a unified calendar for TU Wien